Impossibility and Impracticability - Contract Law

-What are “impossibility”, “impracticability”, and a “supervening frustration of purpose” of a contract?
+What are impossibility and commercial impracticability of a contract?

-Impossibility of performance, commercial impracticability, and a supervening frustration may excuse a party’s duty to perform a contract.
+Impossibility of performance and commercial impracticability may excuse a party's duty to perform a contract.
 Further, it will relieve the party from liability for the non-performance.
+Each is discussed below.

 A party may be excused from her duty to perform under a contract if performance becomes impossible.
 Events that make a contract impossible include: